Yxwww/yuxi-site/posts/redux.md

 - Treating data as if it's immutable versus actually making it
 - Mutate for performance if needed but maintain the immutability at the correct boundaries.
 - Understand the performance trade-off and how to minimize its impact.

+How to migrate to using immutable data:

+- do not mutate any array or object data
+- create new array when any update is needed
+- cache against the referencial equality to check whether the array value is updated

 ## Conclusion